twothe/OreCrafter/docs/overview.md

 - Missing planet mappings or surface properties stop loading with a clear error when restrictions are enabled.
 - When planet restriction is enabled, duplication recipes append the planet label to the recipe name (for example, “Coal (Nauvis)”).
 - Optional removal can strip natural resource entities (ores, rocks, trees, plants) from planet map generation while keeping tile fluids.
-- Bootstrap recipes unlock when a player first arrives on the planet.
+- Bootstrap recipes and planet-specific duplication recipes unlock when a player first arrives on the planet (even if restrictions are disabled).

 ## Configuration
 See `docs/configuration.md` for the full setting list and defaults.